A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 \section{Empirical Evaluation}

 In this section, we present a comprehensive set of numerical experiments designed to evaluate the performance of the eight estimators introduced in Section~\ref{sec:manifold_dimension_estimators}.
-Among them, \textbf{DanCo} was previously identified as the top performer by \citet{campadelli2015intrinsic}, while \textbf{MLE}, \textbf{MADA}, and \textbf{TwoNN} are well-established and widely used.
-By contrast, \textbf{TLE}, \textbf{Wasserstein}, and \textbf{CA-PCA} are more recent proposals that, to our knowledge, have not yet been systematically compared with earlier methods.
-We also include \textbf{Local PCA}, despite its frequent omission from benchmarks, using the threshold rule by \citet{fukunaga1971algorithm}.
+Among them, \textsc{DanCo} was previously identified as the top performer by \citet{campadelli2015intrinsic}, while \textsc{MLE}, \textsc{MADA}, and \textsc{TwoNN} are well-established and widely used.
+By contrast, \textsc{TLE}, \textsc{Wasserstein}, and \textsc{CA-PCA} are more recent proposals that, to our knowledge, have not yet been systematically compared with earlier methods.
+We also include \textsc{Local PCA}, despite its frequent omission from benchmarks, using the threshold rule by \citet{fukunaga1971algorithm}.

 Although \texttt{R} implementations of manifold dimension estimators are available, they remain relatively underdeveloped compared to their Python counterparts.
 See \citet{you2022rdimtools} for recent advances in the \texttt{Rdimtools} package \citep{Rdimtools}, which consolidates and extends earlier efforts and will be further introduced in the next section.
 Moreover, Python implementations are generally faster, which is why we chose to perform all experiments in this section using Python.
-Specifically, we use the estimator implementations provided by the \texttt{scikit-dimension} (\texttt{skdim}) package \citep{bac2021scikit} for \textbf{Local PCA}, \textbf{MLE}, \textbf{DanCo}, \textbf{MADA}, \textbf{TLE}, and \textbf{TwoNN}, while the \textbf{Wasserstein} and \textbf{CA-PCA} methods are implemented by ourselves.
-We also implement our own sampling and evaluation procedures\footnote{This refers to the full pipeline: selecting hyperparameters, repeatedly sampling from the target manifolds, applying the estimators, and recording the results.
-In the GitHub repository, any file starting with "\texttt{run}" corresponds to this evaluation process.
-The implementations of the estimators and sampling routines are located in \texttt{mymodules.py}.}.
+Specifically, we use the estimator implementations provided by the \texttt{scikit-dimension} (\texttt{skdim}) package \citep{bac2021scikit} for \textsc{Local PCA}, \textsc{MLE}, \textsc{DanCo}, \textsc{MADA}, \textsc{TLE}, and \textsc{TwoNN}, while the \textsc{Wasserstein} and \textsc{CA-PCA} methods are implemented by ourselves.
+We also implement our own sampling and evaluation procedures.